 The Program in Japanese Studies coordinates a variety of campus offerings dealing with the language, history, culture, and political economy of Japan.
 The program is especially strong in the area of modern and contemporary Japan.
 In addition to courses availabe in the Departments of Anthropology, Economics, History, Linguistics, Literature, Music, Political Science, Sociology, Theatre and Dance and Visual Arts, qualified undergraduates may also enroll in Japan-related courses in the Graduate School of International Relations and Pacific Studies with consent of instructors.

-Japanese Language Placement Testing is offered online or in person (please e-mail firstname.lastname@example.org for more information)
+Japanese Language Placement Testing is now offered online.
+E-mail firstname.lastname@example.org for more information.

 Updates coming soon.

 Are you interested in taking a Japanese language course at UCSD?

 Would you like to receive news and events about our program?
 Join the Japanese Studies Mailing List!